jls42/leapmultix/README.en.md

 ## Description

-LeapMultix is a modern, interactive, and educational web application designed for children (ages 8-12) to master multiplication tables.
+LeapMultix is a modern interactive educational web application for children (8–12 years old) to master multiplication tables.
 The application offers **4 classic game modes** and **4 arcade mini-games** in an intuitive, accessible, and multilingual interface.

 **Developed by:** Julien LS (contact@jls42.org)